agendize/nodejs-module/README.md

 **result** object will contain the resulted created objects depending on the options parameter.
 See Agendize developers documentation for each resource body.

 **error** object

+##Authentication
+* If you are managing multiple accounts.
+Then access the reseller API following the bellow documentation.
+When accessing the Account or Scheduling APIs, insert the property `sso_token` inside the `options` object with the value of the account's `sso_token` you want to manage.

+* However if you work with oAuth2, insert the property `access_token` inside the `options` object with the value of the user's `access_token` you want to manage the account of.

 ##Available Functions